 - The CrowdStrike incident in July 2024 (8.5 million Windows devices crashed) demonstrated the risks of a faulty update.

-When to choose CrowdStrike: You want absolute excellence in behavioral detection and threat hunting, you prefer an independent cybersecurity pure-player, and you have the resources to fully exploit its advanced capabilities.
+When to choose CrowdStrike: You want the absolute best in behavioral detection and threat hunting; you prefer an independent, pure-play cybersecurity provider; and you have the resources to fully leverage its advanced capabilities.

 Defender for Business vs SentinelOne Singularity